Fabián Canobbio

-Néstor Fabián Canobbio Bentaberry (born 8 March 1980) is a Uruguayan retired footballer who played as an attacking midfielder.
+Néstor Fabián Canobbio Bentaberry (born 8 March 1980) is a Uruguayan former professional footballer who played as an attacking midfielder.

-A skilled midfielder with netting ability, he spent most of his professional career in Spain, having played 225 competitive matches for three clubs.
+A skilled midfielder with netting ability, he spent most of his career in Spain, having played 225 competitive matches for three clubs.

 Club career

-Born in Montevideo, Canobbio began his career with C.A.
-Progreso in 1997.
+Born in Montevideo, Canobbio began his career with Progreso in 1997.
 In three seasons there, he was impressive enough to be signed by country giants Peñarol in 2001, where he spent two campaigns scoring more than 30 official goals while helping the capital side to the Primera División title in 2003.

-Canobbio was acquired by Rafael Benítez's Valencia CF in late July 2003, where he featured mainly as a substitute; the manager had not asked for the player to be signed, and famously commented that he had been waiting for a sofa and had been brought a lamp instead.
-Having scored just once throughout the season, in a 2–2 home draw with RC Celta de Vigo, he nonetheless managed to make ten appearances in the team's 2004 UEFA Cup conquest, netting once in the 3–2 win against Beşiktaş JK.
+Canobbio was acquired by Rafael Benítez's Valencia in late July 2003, where he featured mainly as a substitute; the manager had not asked for the player to be signed, and famously commented that he had been waiting for a sofa and had been brought a lamp instead.
+Having scored just once throughout the season, in a 2–2 home draw with Celta de Vigo, he nonetheless managed to make ten appearances in the team's 2004 UEFA Cup conquest, netting once in the 3–2 win against Beşiktaş.

-For 2004–05, Canobbio joined recently-relegated Celta on loan, with the Galician club having the option to buy at the end of the season, which was activated as he finished as the team's joint-top scorer at 12 (with Jandro) and a La Liga promotion befell.
+For 2004–05, Canobbio joined recently relegated Celta on loan, with the Galician club having the option to buy at the end of the season, which was activated as he finished as the team's joint-top scorer at 12 (with Jandro) and a La Liga promotion befell.

 After three additional campaigns as an important attacking player, scoring seven goals in 2007–08 as Celta failed to return to the top flight, Canobbio was released in July 2008, subsequently joining Real Valladolid.
-In November, he netted in home victories over Sevilla FC (3–2, two goals) and Real Madrid (1–0), and appeared regularly in his two-year spell, being relegated in 2010.
+In November, he netted in home victories over Sevilla (3–2, two goals) and Real Madrid (1–0), and appeared regularly in his two-year spell, being relegated in 2010.

-On 26 July 2010, the 30-year-old Canobbio moved to Greece, signing a one-year contract with Athlitiki Enosi Larissa FC.
+On 26 July 2010, the 30-year-old Canobbio moved to Greece, signing a one-year contract with Athlitiki Enosi Larissa.
 Having retired in 2015, he became Progreso's chairman two years later; under his tenure, the club returned to the top tier in the 2018 season, qualifying for the Copa Libertadores in 2020 and putting an end to a 30-year absence in the competition.